pantheon-systems/documentation/source/_docs/debug-slow-performance.md

 ## Not Enough Traffic
 The next problem is when a site doesn't have enough traffic, which may seem paradoxical.

-Cache misses are by nature slow - whatever something needs to be cached it's performed and the cache is populated, which is slower than just returning the value from cache.
+Cache misses are by nature slow - if something needs to be cached it's performed and the cache is populated, which is slower than just returning the value from cache.

 There are a large number of caches involved in every single request, including: